 Prospective applicants are welcome to visit MIT.
-You can arrange a tour of the campus through the MIT Information Center.
+You can arrange a tour of the campus through the MIT Admissions Office.
 Admitted students are encouraged to visit on one of our two weekend-long visits (arrive Thursday early evening and depart Sunday morning) in March to become acquainted with the department, with MIT as a whole, and with Boston and Cambridge.
 Food and lodging are supplied as is part of the airfare.

 Are other interdepartmental programs available?

 The MIT Department of Materials Science and Engineering participates in several interdepartmental programs.
 Admission procedures vary; please contact these offices to obtain information and instructions.

 I applied last year and was not accepted.
 Will the Admissions Committee either reevaluate my application this year or accept a new application?

 Although we appreciate your desire to reapply as a graduate student, we have a standard policy of not reviewing applications of students who were previously denied admission unless there is a significant change in the student's record or status.
 Generally, new letters of recommendation or new GRE scores are not enough to reopen the application.
 Significant changes usually consist of a year or more of work or educational experience since the last application.
 Those who are involved in a doctoral program are not admitted.
 If you do decide to reapply, please submit a brief statement in your supplemental materials or statement of purpose.

 I am currently in a Ph.D. program and would like to transfer to MIT's Department of Materials Science and Engineering.
 Is that possible?